1-day in Rome

 St. Angelo Bridge

-Let’s start this 1-day in Rome by going toward the St. Angelo Bridge.
+Let’s start this 1-day in Rome by going to the St. Angelo Bridge.
 This will give you a top view of the Castel Sant’Angelo.
 And in the morning, it won’t be crowded at all.

 St. Angelo Bridge Rome